johnehunt/kotlin-book/README.md

 # kotlin-book
-Source code supporting an introductory book on Kotlin, Android and games
+Source code supporting an introductory book on Kotlin with some Android